top of page

 027 6875804

-John Frost - COC Committee Officer
+John Frost - COC Committee Officer 027 3110088

 Player Code of Conduct expectations

-• Never verbally abuse an official.
-Always use the appropriate rules and guidelines to resolve a dispute.
+8. Use the appropriate rules and guidelines to resolve a dispute.

-• Verbal warning by official, head coach, and/or member of MKCP Committee
+• Verbal warning by official, head coach, and/or member of MKCP committee

 • Written warning